Nature-of-the-North/leagues-application/README.md

 ## Known Bugs

 - Logging out as an admin and trying to login as a user will direct you to a 404.
-Simply change the URL in the address bar to be only the base URL (notnleagues.herokuapp.com) to go back to the home screen of the app.
+Simply change the URL in the address bar to be only the base URL (https://notn-leagues-app.herokuapp.com/) to go back to the home screen of the app.
 - ADMIN - Refreshing the 'Edit League' page will cause the league information to disappear.
 - ADMIN - The list of teams on the 'Teams' page will sometimes re-order when changing the paid status of a team.
 - CLIMBER - The list of climbs in the 'Climbing Session' page will sometimes re-order when changing the submitted status of a climb.
 - CAPTAIN - Deleting a climber from your team while your team is in the middle of a climbing session will break the scoring for that session.
+- Extending the league could break the scoring and weeks of the league.
+A workaround would be to create a new league and end the current league early.

 ## License